-The following post is from Australian photographer Neil Creek who is running a photo studio in The Melbourne Anime Festival convention on the 21st-23rd of this month, and is developing his blog as a resource for the passionate photographer.
+The following post is from Australian photographer Neil Creek who is in The Melbourne Anime Festival convention on the 21st-23rd of this month, and is developing as a resource for the passionate photographer.

 Over the past few months, I have been running this class to introduce readers to the fundamentals of the camera: the physics behind it all, how lenses and optics work, the mechanics of the camera and how to set and determine a photo’s exposure.
 I’ve tried to cover the basics of the camera, but I’m sure there are lots of questions that have gone unanswered.